Best Beach Chair 2025

 Portability looks at the important mix of weight, packed size and ease of carrying a chair.
 In selecting the most portable beach chair, also consider its carry style — does it have in-built backpack straps or come in a carry bag with a shoulder strap?

 There are two clear styles here: chairs that fold in half and chairs that fold more into a tube shape.
-Smaller chairs will obviously tend to be lighter, but the key thing for us is to think about how you want to use it.
-If it's just a chair for you then backpack chairs are great, whereas if you're a family of four carting a lot of stuff down to the sea then you might want several smaller chairs that you can fit in a cart.
-The Tommy Bahama has the word in its name — it has a great backpack design to carry it around.
+Smaller chairs will obviously tend to be lighter, but the key thing for us is to think about how you want to use them.
+If it's just a chair for you, then backpack chairs are great, whereas if you're a family of four carting a lot of stuff down to the sea, then you might want several smaller chairs that you can fit in a cart.
+The Tommy Bahama has the word in its name, having a great backpack design to carry it around.
 The RIO Beach Folding Chair has a carry strap to sling over your shoulder, although the single strap may not suit some people.
+The Fiam Dondolina has no carry bag, although it’s light, which helps.

 Comfort